tombrereton/umami-azure/README.md

 # Umami in Azure

 I was looking for a GDPR compliant and free alternative to Google Analytics and I found Umami.
-It's simple UI has been a dream to use and I'm enternally grateful Umami respects the user's privacy so I don't have to display that annoying cookie banner.
+It's simple UI is a pleasure to use (both mobile and desktop) and I'm very grateful Umami respects the user's privacy so I don't have to display that annoying cookie banner.
 Check out below to get it deployed in minutes.

 # Login